 In addition, the Microsoft Office .NET Interoperability Assemblies (PIA) is required.
 The PIA enables .NET managed code to interact with a Microsoft Office application's COM-based object model.
-In most cases, the PIA is installed during Office installation.
+In most cases. the PIA is installed during Office installation.
 However, sometime it is not.
 If you need to add the PIA:

-- In Control Panel, select Add/Remove Programs (Windows XP) or Uninstall a Program (Vista or WIndows 7). - 2.
+- 1. In Control Panel, select Add/Remove Programs (Windows XP) or Uninstall a Program (Vista, Windows 7 and 8). - 2.
 In the opened window, select the Microsoft Office installation and click Change. - 3.
-Select Add or Remove Features. - 4.
-Click Continue. - 5.
-On the Installation Options page, click the plus sign (+) to expand the application for which you want - 6.
+Select Add or Remove Features. - Click Continue. - 5.
+On the Installation Options page, click the plus sign (+) to expand the application for which you want to install the PIA. - 6.
 Click the drop-down arrow next to .NET Programmability Support, then select Run from My Computer.